 1.1 In this Privacy Notice, we explain how and on what basis we collect, store and process Personal Data of Data Subjects.
 We also explain what Data Subjects’ rights are and our obligations and liabilities.

-1.2 Except as otherwise described in this Privacy Notice, Veriff processes End-Users’ information as directed by our Clients for the provision of our Services.
-Our Clients who are the Data Controllers of End-User Personal Data determine the purpose of processing End-User Personal Data and, accordingly, Veriff is a Data Processor of End-User Personal Data with respect to those Services.
+1.2 Except as otherwise described in this Privacy Notice, Veriff processes End-Users’ information as directed by our Customers for the provision of our Services.
+Our Customers who are the Data Controllers of End-User Personal Data determine the purpose of processing End-User Personal Data and, accordingly, Veriff is a Data Processor of End-User Personal Data with respect to those Services.
 Veriff is always a Data Controller for Personal Data of other Data Subjects, such as Visitors and Office Visitors.
-For End-Users to fully understand how Personal Data is processed in connection with the Service, End-Users should review both privacy notices, i.e., this Privacy Notice shared with the End-Users by Veriff and the privacy notices of those Clients’, whose services the End-Users are getting verified for.
+For End-Users to fully understand how Personal Data is processed in connection with the Service, End-Users should review both privacy notices, i.e., this Privacy Notice shared with the End-Users by Veriff and the privacy notices of those Customers’, whose services the End-Users are getting verified for.

 1.3 You can find jurisdiction specific notices below in section 12, such as the Notice of Collection and Additional Information for Residents of California (see section 12.1) and Notice to Individuals Who are Residents of the State of Illinois and the State of Texas (see section 12.2).